adj59-dev/adj59-dev.github.io/_posts/2025-08-04-reading-nielsen-and-chuang:-chapter-3.md

 I used visual paradigm to make the logic diagrams: <br>
 https://online.visual-paradigm.com/diagrams/features/logic-diagram-software/

 Big O notation in this book different than what I remember learning previously.
+Complexity classes very important in demonstrating whether quantum computers have an advantage over classical computers -- as of the writing of this book, this has not been demonstrated.

 ## Navigation